RMITLibrary/easy_cite/markdown/apa7thed.md

 #### Reference list

-The reference list citation should include: the author(s) name, year of publication, title of the slide presentation in italics, a description of the form type inside square brackets e.g. [PowerPoint slides], Publisher name, and a retrieval statement in the form of a URL.
+Include the author(s) name, year of publication, title of the slide presentation in italics, a description of the form type inside square parentheses e.g. [PowerPoint slides], Publisher name, and a retrieval statement in the form of a URL.

+##### Rule

+> {.hanging-indent}Author, A. A. (Year). *Title of slides* [PowerPoint slides].
+Platform name e.g. Canvas. https://rmit.xxxxx {/.hanging-indent}

+##### Example

 > {.hanging-indent}Haavik, H. (2014). *How to confidently communicate the science of chiropractic* [PowerPoint slides].
-SlideShare. https<nolink>://www.slideshare.net/heidihaavik/how-to-confidently-communicate-the-science-of-chiropractic {/.hanging-indent}
+SlideShare. https://www.slideshare.net/heidihaavik/how-to-confidently-communicate-the-science-of-chiropractic {/.hanging-indent}

 ###### end-subtype-content